MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-file-data-with-DPM.md

 ms.assetid: 98626f09-e4b1-4cbb-9195-651d54e118d1
 ---
 # Back up file data with DPM

+>Applies To: System Center 2016 Technical Preview - Data Protection Manager

 You can back up file data on server and client computers.

 ## Before you start

-1.  **Deploy DPM**â€”Verify that DPM is installed and deployed correctly.
-If you havenâ€™t see:
+1.  **Deploy DPM**—Verify that DPM is installed and deployed correctly.
+If you haven’t see:

     -   System requirements for DPM